Building a Privacy-First URL Shortener on Blockchain

 Blockchain Storage

-• Encrypted URL stored on Cronos blockchain
+• Encrypted URL stored on the Cronos blockchain.

-• No centralized database to hack
+• No centralized database to hack.

 Decryption (Browser)

-• Browser fetches from blockchain
+• Browser fetches the encrypted payload from the blockchain.

-• Decrypts locally using Web Crypto API
+• Decrypts locally using the Web Crypto API.

-• Server never sees the destination
+• The server never sees the destination URL.

 Tech Stack

-• Cloudflare Workers (serverless, edge deployment)
+• Cloudflare Workers – serverless, edge deployment.

-• Web Crypto API (native browser encryption)
+• Web Crypto API – native browser encryption.

-• Cronos blockchain (decentralized storage)
+• Cronos blockchain – decentralized storage.

 Privacy Benefits

-• ✅ Server never sees destination URLs
+• ✅ Server never sees destination URLs.

-• ✅ No tracking, no analytics
+• ✅ No tracking, no analytics.

-• ✅ No database to leak
+• ✅ No database to leak.

-• ✅ Censorship‑resistant (blockchain)
+• ✅ Censorship‑resistant (blockchain).

-Live Demo
+Live Demo & Source

-Still in early stages but feedback welcome!
+Still in early stages but feedback is welcome!

 privacy #blockchain #webdev #opensource